Introduction

 UART

-Using the UART is similar to using the USB serial, because the uart::Uart::new(uart_id) object implements serial::Serial, where uart_id is the UART id.
+Using the UART is similar to using the USB serial, because the uart::Uart::new(uart_id) object implements serial::Serial, where uart_id is the UART index.
 The uart::count() function returns how many UARTs are available on the device.
-UART ids must be smaller than this count.
+UART indices must be smaller than this count.

-It is usually a good idea to write generic code over any serial without assuming a particular implementation.
+It is usually a good idea to write code that is generic over the serial implementation.
 This can be done by using a serial variable implementing serial::Serial.
 This variable may be instantiated differently based on a compilation feature:

 #[cfg(feature = "serial_uart")]